hoodiecrow/ANStoX/README.md

 ---

-Note that the .tex document is incomplete: it needs at least a preamble and a begin and end for the document, which you will have to supply (I have no way of knowing what you need regarding that).
+Note that unlike the html and Markdown documents, the middle.tex document is incomplete.
+It needs at least a preamble and a begin and end for the document, which you will have to supply (I have no way of knowing what you need regarding that).

 ---